Support

 CFE Message StatType(s)

-Open Interest OPEN_INTEREST
+Open Interest Open interest

 Note: Fields Accrued Day Variance, Num Final Returns, and Num Elapsed Returns from the Futures Variance Symbol Mapping Message are not currently normalized.